techone --guide=cloud-migration

 Repurchase (move to SaaS)

 Instead of moving the old application, you replace it with a SaaS product.
 Replace your old CRM with a cloud CRM like Dynamics 365 Sales.
 Replace custom accounting with a cloud ERP.
-No development needed, you get standard functionality.
+No development needed, you get out-of-the-box functionality.
 Fastest route when the process the application handles is not your competitive advantage.

 Retire (switch off)

-An audit typically shows that 10-20% of applications in a datacenter are no longer used, or their function is covered by another system.
+An audit typically shows that 10-20% of applications in a data center are no longer used, or their function is covered by another system.
 The cheapest migration is the one you do not have to do.
 Switching something off is a migration strategy in its own right.

-Retain (keep on-premise)
+Retain (keep on-premises)

 Some applications do not belong in the cloud.
 Older systems with hardware dependencies, applications with regulatory constraints, or systems where migration would cost more than it would save.
 They stay in place until something replaces them.

-Egress: you pay for data leaving the cloud
+Egress: data leaving the cloud

 Soft delete and snapshots quietly inflate the bill